VonHeikemen/lsp-zero.nvim/README.md

 ## Choose your features

-For this I would recommend to deleting the `.preset()` call,  use `.set_preferences()` instead.
+For this I would recommend deleting the `.preset()` call,  use `.set_preferences()` instead.
 This function takes a "table" of options, they describe the features this plugin offers.

 These are the options the `recommended` preset uses.